simofleanta/Energy-Startup-Business-Case/readme.md

 ![Client](https://user-images.githubusercontent.com/47668423/102069460-1ba94e00-3dfe-11eb-96ef-21d97ee0cb20.png)

-Figure 5. showing energy consumption in 1-5 rooms households, across different client regions.
+Figure 5.
+Showing energy consumption in 1-5 rooms households, across different client regions.

 Came out that Luxembourg and Hgue have most 5 room household than other regions.
 Therefore consumption will be highest in Luxembourg in Hague.
 The lowes consumption are Berlin and Groningen.